nikey22/imac-win10-legacy-install/README.md

 1. run the Registry Editor, **regedit**
 1. navigate to: ```HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Video\{**UUID**}\0002```
-1. The UUID identifier may be different for your video card.
-Just check each entry for the "HardwareInformation.AdapterString" that matches your hardware.
+1. The ```UUID``` identifier may be different for your video card.
+Check each entry for the ```HardwareInformation.AdapterString``` that matches your hardware.
 1. The entries will be clustered in groups of 4 numbers, eg: 0000, 0001, 0002, 0003, 0004.
 1. Right click, Add a **REG_DWORD** labelled ```EnableBrightnessControl``` and set it to ```1```
 1. Right click, Add a **REG_DWORD** labelled ```RMBrightnessControlFlags``` and set it to ```400``` in Hex, or ```1024``` in Decimal.
 ![image](https://github.com/nikey22/imac-win10-legacy-install/blob/main/images/K4100M_brightness_control_registry_entries_win10Legacy.png)